 It is a European Union territory and the EU citizens do not need a visa and even can work if they want to (and find a job).

-The cultural mixture creates a passionate blend of French, Creole and Indian ingredients that can be translated in the islands’ lifestyle, local cuisine and even pace of time.
+The cultural mixture creates a passionate blend of French, Creole and Indian ingredients that can be translated into the islands’ lifestyle, local cuisine and even pace of time.

 The beauty of the islands and the slow-pace of life provide the visitors with the great opportunity to relax and enjoy the mild climate and the water-sport activities.